How to Sell on Amazon [Updated for 2021]Jeff Cohen

-What buyers (especially buyers who have made verified purchases and have that badge by their names) say about you as a seller and about your products matters as much, if not more, than anything you can say about it.
-Product reviews are a must.
+What buyers (especially buyers who have made verified purchases) say about your products matters as much, if not more, than anything you can say about it.
+Good product reviews are a must.
 A product without reviews is a turnoff to any buyer because no one wants to be the first to take a chance on it.
-Also, don’t disregard your competitors’ reviews, those can provide you with valuable information.

 Let’s reconnect with the foundation upon which Amazon is built and stands: customers first, always.
-Remember that you are an Amazon seller and thus an extension of the Amazon Marketplace and brand.
-Everything is about providing a great customer experience through price, selection, and service.
+Remember that you are an Amazon seller, and thus an extension of the Amazon brand.
+Everything on Amazon is about providing a great customer experience through price, selection, and service.

 Use a Feedback Management Tool

 Don’t take chances on customers leaving you feedback and reviews.
 And don’t make the mistake of confusing a product review with a seller rating!
 Follow up with buyers methodically and respectfully using a feedback-generating tool such as Seller Labs Pro.